BOOK A DEMO

 For organisations adopting the lease accounting standards, careful consideration should be given to the transition approach and implementation plans to ensure a smooth and accurate transition to the new accounting requirements.
 This may involve retrospective application or modified retrospective application, depending on the chosen transition approach.

-Implementing a software solution that is designed for managing different assets could significantly streamline and simplify lease management and lease accounting.
-Adopting a robust lease accounting and lease management system may help an organisation to reduce costs, boost ROI, avoid errors and increase efficiency.
+Implementing IFRS 16 software that is designed for managing different assets could significantly streamline and simplify lease management and lease accounting.
+Adopting a robust lease accounting and lease management system may help an organisation reduce commercial lease costs, boost ROI, avoid errors and increase efficiency.

 laptop